unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/init_help_system.md

 ## init_help_system
-# functiontion: init_help_system
+# function: init_help_system
- `init_help_system` - Initialize the help system by populating functiontion and script documentation.
+ `init_help_system` - Initialize the help system by populating function and script documentation.
 ## Description
 - **Purpose**:
   - Initializes the help system by populating the `__VENV_FUNCTIONS` with function names and their documentation.